Rajpratik71/linux-manPages/infotocap.md

        infotocap [-vn width]  [-V] [-1] [-w width] file . . .

 DESCRIPTION
        infotocap  looks  in each given text file for terminfo descriptions.
 For each terminfo description found, an equivalent termcap description is written to standard output.
-Terminfo use capabilities are trans‐ lated directly to termcap tc capabilities.
+Terminfo use capa‐ bilities are translated directly to termcap tc capabilities.

        -v   print out tracing information on standard error as the program runs.

        -V   print out the version of the program in use on standard error and exit.

        -1   cause the fields to print out one to a line.
 Otherwise, the fields will be printed several to a line to a maximum width of 60 characters.

        -w   change the output to width characters.